Skip to main content

 👩🏫 Teachers and Educators 👨🏫

-Visit Environmental Lending Station to borrow, free of charge, EnviroScape models and other resources for hands-on demonstrations with your students.
+Visit Environmental Lending Station to borrow, free of charge, EnviroScape models and other resources, like "Awesome Aquifer" models, for hands-on demonstrations with your students.
 These items can allow students to see how contamination impacts groundwater, surface water, watersheds and the Great Lakes.
-Watch a Drinking Water and Wastewater model demo to get an idea of how they can be used.
+Watch the following demos to understand how they can be used:

 Don’t forget to visit Michigan.gov/EGLEClassroom for more resources!